benhartig/temp/infrastructure/README.md

 > ### backup

+Since sites are deployed as ECS containers files are stored centrally in EFS.
+This stack will create a new S3 bucket and backup EFS to S3 each night.
+Stack needs to only deployed one time per cluster.

+Stack(s) currently deployed:

+* va2023-cluster-backup-production-20231211241
+* hls-cluster-backup-production-20240228224

 > ### cms

+Stack creates an S3 bucket and Cloudfront Distrubution to self host the Sanity.io Studio for an environment.

+Stack(s) currently deployed:

+* va2023-cms-production-20230724615
+* va2023-cms-production-20231211241
+* hls-cms-staging-20230724615
+* hls-cms-production-20231211241

 > ### cms-cert

+Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distrubution for the hosted Sanity.io Studio cms stack.

+Stack(s) currently deployed:

+* va2023-cms-cert-production-20230107900
+* va2023-cms-cert-production-20231211241
+* hls-cms-cert-staging-20240228224
+* hls-cms-cert-production-20240228224

 > ### cluster

 > ### deploy-pipeline

+Notifies Slack about ECR image pushes.

+Stack(s) currently deployed:

+* va2023-web-deploy-pipline-20230824740

 > ### deploy-user

+Creates a OIDCProvider for Github to push ECR images, upload files to the S3 CMS buckets and create CloudFront Invalidation.

+Stack(s) currently deployed:

+* va2023-web-deploy-user-20230824740

 > ### forum

 > ### legacy

+This stack creates a MySQL database that the legacy verificationacademy.com can be deployed onto.

+Stack(s) currently deployed:

+* va2023-legacy-database-20231221614

 > ### resources

+Creates a centralized S3 bucket for use in `Resource Type` content.

+Stack(s) currently deployed:

+* va2023-resources-production-202306220348
+* hls-resources-production-20240228224

 > ### support-center-bucket

 > ### tracking

 > ### web-cert

+Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distrubution for the Django web stack.

+Stack(s) currently deployed:

+* va2023-web-static-cert-production-202308031108
+* va2023-web-static-cert-production-20231211241
+* hls-web-static-cert-staging-20240228224
+* hls-web-static-cert-production-20240228224

 > ### web